-AP Computer Science A
+AP Computer Science A -course offered every other year

-T credit Final: Project Prerequisite: Algebra 1 APCSA is a fun and interactive course emphasizing computer programming.
+1 credit Final: Project Prerequisite: Algebra 1 APCSA is a fun and interactive course emphasizing computer programming.
 It is designed to help students master the basics of object-oriented programming and design using the Java programming language and to pass the College Board AP Computer Science A Exam.
 An exam fee (due in November) is required to sit for the College Board Advanced Placement exam in May.
 ALL students are expected to take the AP exam.

-AP Computer Science
+AP Computer Science -course offered every other year

-To credit Final: project Prerequisite: none AP Computer Science Principles is a year-long course that introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+1 credit Final: project Prerequisite: none AP Computer Science Principles is a year-long course that introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 Students will explore such big ideas as Digital Information, The Internet, App Design, How Data is Used, Cybersecurity, and Artificial Intelligence.
 It is suggested that the student complete at least a half-year of technology or computer science course.
 An exam fee (due in November) is required to sit for the College Board Advanced Placement exam in May.
 ALL students are expected to take the AP exam.